Get insider access

 TRUTHEAR x Crinacle ZERO: RED

-The TRUTHEAR x Crinacle ZERO: RED are a better choice for fans of bass-heavy genres than the TRUTHEAR HEXA, which lacks a little thump in the low end.
-On the other hand, Jazz fans may appreciate the more detailed treble of the HEXA.
+The TRUTHEAR x Crinacle ZERO: RED are a better choice for fans of bass-heavy genres than the TRUTHEAR HEXA, which lacks a little rumble in the low end.
+On the other hand, Jazz fans may appreciate the slightly more detailed treble of the HEXA.
 The RED are a bit cheaper than the HEXA, but the HEXA are slightly better at blocking out noise, though neither pair have ANC.

 MOONDROP KATO